Skip to Content

 Lincoln City is a well-known destination for day trips from Portland and Salem.
 With Devil’s Lake to the north and Siletz Bay just a bit further south, its place on the map is part of what makes Lincoln City so appealing.

-God's Thumb near Lincoln City Beach, a town on the Oregon Coast
+God's Thumb near Lincoln City with the ocean in the back.

 God’s Thumb near Lincoln City Beach, Oregon